Taneytown: City doesn't take its name from whom you think

 Actor Fred Gwynne, who was in the popular mid-1960s television series "The Munsters," lived in Taneytown until his death on July 2, 1993.

 For over 30 years, Antrim, built in 1844, has been a popular hotel and restaurant destination in town.
-One tradition in town for more than 25 years is the Taneytown Business Breakfast, which meets the second Friday of every month at the Thunderhead Bowling Center.
+One longstanding tradition in town for over 25 years is the Taneytown Business Breakfast, which meets the second Friday of every month at the Thunderhead Bowling Center.
 Today the town is known as a "Small Town with a Big Heart."